Joystream/joystream-landing/testnets/rome/forum-module.md

 - `Category`: Represents a forum category, and includes a title, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
 Is identified with an integer which is unique across all instances in all categories.

+- `Post`: Represents a thread post, and includes initial text, the number of subsequent edits to the text, creation date and identifier of `ForumUser` creator.

-- `Thread`: Represents a thread, and includes a title, creation date and identifier of `ForumUser` creator.
-Is identified with an integer which is unique across all instances in all categories.
+- `PostTextEdit`: Represents a revision of the text of a `Post`, and includes corresponding `Post` identifier, new text, revision date and edit number of revision.
+Is identified with an integer which is unique across all instances.

-- `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and identifier of `ForumUser` creator.

 - `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, identifier of original `ForumUser` creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
-Includes an instance of a `Post` or `ModeratedPost` - but not both, a thread identifier and a thread position identifier representing position in thread.
+Includes an instance of a `Post` or `ModeratedPost` - but not both, and an entry position.
 Is identified with an integer which is unique across all instances in all categories and threads.

+- `Thread`: Represents a thread, and includes a title, number of `ThreadEntries` in thread, creation date and identifier of `ForumUser` creator.

 ## State

 - `categoryById`: Map `Category` identifier to corresponding instance.

-- `nextCategoryId`: Identifier to be used for the next `Category` in `categoryById`
+- `nextCategoryId`: Identifier to be used for the next `Category` created.

 - `threadById`: Map `Thread` identifier to corresponding instance.